CLSI is looking for volunteers to serve on its consensus committees and subcommittees.

 This revision will update the recommendations of the guideline to complement expansion of NBS since its publication in 2009.
 Additional information on NBS03 can be found here.

 During the development of this guideline, experts in neonatology, NBS, endocrinology, metabolism, hematology, hearing loss, genetics, and CF worked collectively to outline factors that interfere with the reliability of NBS, review the significance and duration of the interference, and provide recommendations for NBS specimen collection, including information on timing and number of specimens.
 To maintain and strengthen the usefulness of NBS03, we welcome field experts with similar experience and interests.

-Please submit nominations and required documentation for the quality-related projects on or before 3 April 2015 and for the NBS-related projects on or before 24 April 2015.
+Please submit nominations and required documentation on or before 24 April 2015.

 Questions?
 Please contact Stephanie Robinson at firstname.lastname@example.org.

 Consensus committee and subcommittee member and advisor appointments are for one year and are made in January.
 To ensure the continued vitality of the committee and to allow as many CLSI volunteers as are qualified to participate, a portion of the membership of the committee is rotated each year.